-Reports To: Programs Staff
+Reports To: 826DC Programs Department

 - Support and/or create on-site and off-site writing workshops that develop student writing skills, including students with learning differences, English Language Learners, students with disabilities, and students from diverse backgrounds.

 - Support the copyediting, proofreading, and production process for chapbook and in-school publishing projects, as needed.

 - Support research and development of programming, project sustainability and resource documents.